JeffRice/reactUI/README.md

 Returns a JSON object of the calculation with ID `<uuid>`.
 The object will be of the form above, and contains an extra property, `values`, which is the list of intermediate values the calculation went through before arriving at its current value.
-It is an array of 2000 numbers.
+A completed calculation's `values` property is an array of 2000 numbers.
+If a calculation is still running, its `values` property will only contain as many values as it has calculated so far en route to its final value.
+Likewise, a cancelled or errored calculation will not contain all 2000 values.

 Note that if you view the response data in your browser's network tab, it may break up the `values` array into ranges for easier